How did panic attack look like?

-A panic attack (PA) can occur suddenly with in minutes to seconds.
-The mental health condition that can be defined as panic attack by at least four of the following symptoms:
+A panic attack (PA) can occur suddenly within minutes to seconds.
+The mental health condition that can be defined as a panic attack by at least four of the following symptoms:

-- Feeling of imminent catastrophe or doom, or a need to escape
+- A feeling of imminent catastrophe or doom, or a need to escape

 - Difficulty breathing or shortness of breath